 Miami Roasted Corn Food Truck

 The Miami Roasted Corn Food Truck debuted in May of 2011.
-They were initially known as the Miami Angels Roasted Corn, who were selling their highly addictive roasted corn at events trying to raise funds for a junior baseball league team.
+They were initially known as the Miami Angels Roasted Corn, selling their highly addictive roasted corn at events raising funds for a junior baseball league team.

-By May 2013, they had changed their name to Miami Roasted Corn and added freshly squeezed lemonade to their repertoire, which was a game-changer.
-Since then, they’ve added variations of their original menu like strawberry lemonade and a whole variety of elotes in a cup (Mexican street-style corn).
+By May 2013, they had changed their name to Miami Roasted Corn and added freshly squeezed lemonade to their repertoire, a game-changer.
+Since then, they’ve added variations to their original menu, like strawberry lemonade and various elotes in a cup (Mexican street-style corn).

-One last fact, Miami Roasted Corn is a staple at Burger Beast events like Food Trucks at ArtsPark and Luv Me Tenders.
-I must have some of their lemonade along with the classic corn on the cob (maybe with a little bit of grated cheese).
+Food Trucks at ArtsPark and Luv Me Tenders.
+I must have some of their lemonade and the classic corn on the cob (maybe with some grated cheese).
 You should too!